More Than $20 Billion Won by Serious Injury Attorneys in San Antonio, TX

 Proven Catastrophic Injury Results in San Antonio & Nationwide

 No matter where your injury happened—on Loop 410, a rig outside Karnes City, or a plant near the coast—our San Antonio catastrophic injury lawyers are ready to stand up for you.
-We’ve helped our clients win more than $20 billion because we never back down when the stakes are this high.
+We have won billions of dollars on behalf of our clients because we never back down when the stakes are this high.

 In one notable case, we represented a client who was sideswiped by an 18-wheeler on I-35 in San Antonio.
 She was seriously injured, ultimately requiring neck surgery.
 The defense tried to argue that our client had pre-existing injuries and should have been more aware of the truck, but we shut these arguments down.
 Our attorneys secured a $1.5 million settlement for our client, helping her move forward.